drvinceknight/pfm/book/building-tools/03-objects/how/main.md

     """
 ```

-## How to create an instance of the class
+## Create an instance of the class

 Once a class is defined we call it using the `()`: